 - Run the machine on a hot cycle.

 - When the cycle is over, open the door and let the machine air-dry.
 Wipe it down with a microfiber cloth if need be.

 If you don’t have any of the cleaning agents needed for the methods above, you can also use regular cleaning detergent to get the job done.
 Run a regular cycle as you usually would with hot water and cleaning detergent.
 Without clothes in the mix, the detergent can focus more on killing the bacteria inside the machine.
 Once the cycle is complete, open the machine and let it air-dry.
 Wipe the drum down with a microfiber cloth should you feel the need to.

 These 4 powerful and useful cleaning methods will have your machine looking and working the way you want it to.
+If you’re looking for cleaning tips relating to specific makes, check out our posts and learn how to clean a Samsung washing machine, and how to clean a Bosch washing machine.
 Share these tips with friends and family to save them from having to fork out unnecessary money for a new machine sooner than they would like.